Signature Policies and Procedures:

 c) Member has exclusively been a featured artist for their pastel artwork in a published art journal, art magazine, or art book. (or) has had published articles on pastel art in an art book, art magazine, or art journal.
 (1 point) (Modified and amended by Board Approval on May 24, 2018 to clarify that a painting that appears in a magazine ad or with a group of other artists to promote a show or similar is not acceptable).

-d) Member has had their pastel artwork in a show in a gallery setting which is a business establishment that shows art as a primary part of it's doing business.
-(Ad hoc shows do not count for APAA points).
+d) Member has had their pastel artwork exhibited in a show which highlights no more than the artist alone or at the most 1 or 2 others, in a gallery setting which is a business establishment that shows art as a primary part of it's doing business.
+(Ad hoc shows like pastel 100 and national shows held in galleries do not count for APAA points).
 (1 point)

 e) Member has been recognized as a Master Pastellist by IAPS or PSA for their pastel artwork.
 (1 point)